By James P. Ware PhD

 But the deeper lesson for me was the incredible variety of spaces and places in that one facility.
 There were several different “zones” with different workstation layouts (some were traditional 8x8s, some used the popular 120-degree designs), but there were also several enclosed “personal harbors” for two- or three-person meetings, private heads-down work, or phone conversations; a “kitchen” and café area with informal lounge furniture groupings; an outdoor patio area; and several more traditional conference rooms of varying sizes and designs.

-We don’t have detailed work behavior or productivity data on that workplace yet (unlike Tim Oldman, see page 23), but anecdotally it is clear that people are moving around frequently from one spot to another over the course of a day, as individual and team activities change dynamically from one hour to the next.
+We don’t have detailed work behaviour or productivity data on that workplace yet (unlike Tim Oldman, see page 23), but anecdotally it is clear that people are moving around frequently from one spot to another over the course of a day, as individual and team activities change dynamically from one hour to the next.

 How effective is that kind of workplace?
 In this case, the early reports are that the people who “inhabit” the facility are highly satisfied, and their managers are too.
 It’s hard to ask for more.